uppsala-makerspace/laser_cutter_guide/docs/lessons/8_your_first_cut_as_operator.md

   - first
   - beginner
   - basic
+  - operator
 ---

-# 6. Your first cut
+# 8. Your first cut as an operator

 Finally, we make our first cut!